The main thing when it comes to gut and immune health is to maintain diversity of the gut microbiota.

-TruBifido is a Bifidobacteria-focused probiotic that is delivered safely through the stomach acid due to a unique patented capsule process that uses sodium alginate – an algae-derived compound that delivers the probiotic strains in a trojan horse fashion.
+BifidoSpectrum Probiotic is a 10-billion CFU Bifidobacteria-focused probiotic that is delivered safely through the stomach acid due to a unique patented capsule process that uses sodium alginate – an algae-derived compound that delivers the probiotic strains in a trojan horse fashion.

-Master Supplements, makers of TruBifido, boast a patented delivery process that not only delivers the probiotics safely to the gut, but also feeds and hydrates the flora once delivered in the intestines – something that you will not see with other probiotics, including those in a delayed-release capsule.
-They use this same technology for other probiotics & a deep-acting digestive enzyme known as Enzalase.
+BifidoSpectrum features a unique probiotic delivery process that delivers the probiotics safely to the gut past stomach acid and bile acids early in the digestive process – something that you will not see with other probiotics, including those in a delayed-release capsule.

-In this stage, Theralac is integrated as a substitute for TruBifido.
-Prior to trying Theralac, I usually have clients taking TruBifido twice a day.
+In this stage, Theralac is integrated as a substitute for BifidoSpectrum.
+Prior to trying Theralac, I usually have clients taking Bifidospectrum.
 Theralac starts introducing some Lactobacilli strains, but is balanced with Bifidobacteria strains as well.
 It’s my preferred broad-spectrum probiotic of Lactobacilli and Bifidobacteria strains.

 If you’re looking for my wellness recommendation for good probiotics to take, it is the combination of these two formulas!